You are looking at the documentation of a prior release. To read the documentation of the latest release, please

 Successfully created operator service.

-operator pods.
+This will create a kubedb-operator ClusterRole, ClusterRoleBinding and ServiceAccount to run KubeDB operator pods.
 With RBAC enabled, a separate set of ClusterRole, ClusterRoleBinding and ServiceAccount will be created for each KubeDB database.
 To learn more, please visit here.

 To check if KubeDB operator pods have started, run the following command: